Best Medicare Advantage Plans in Arizona (2026)

 Consider CMS Star Ratings

 Review each plan's CMS star rating, which measures quality and performance on a scale of 1 to 5 stars.
-Higher-rated plans offer better customer service, care coordination and health outcomes.
-Plans earning 4 or 5 stars show superior performance across various quality measures.
+Higher-rated plans offer better customer service, care coordination and health results.
+Plans earning 4 or 5 stars show superior performance across multiple quality measures.

 Average Arizona Medicare Advantage Cost